catdieval/user-workflow-and-user-stories/user-story-0.md

 - [ ] Make a named import of StyledDiv from "../Components/Div/Div.styled".

+- [ ] Make a named import of StyledUl2 from "../Components/Ul2/Ul2.styled".

+- [ ] Make a named import of StyledDiv2 from "../Components/Div2/Div2.styled".

-- [ ] Declare a "Homepage" function and export it by default.
+- [ ] Declare a Homepage function and export it by default.

 - [ ] Inside the function declare a constant router = useRouter();

-- [ ] Write an handleClick function, which pushes using router to the "ListOfChartsPage.js" page.
+- [ ] Write an handleClick function, which pushes using router to the ListOfChartsPage.js page.

-- [ ] The function returns, nested in a fragment, the StyledTitle component, several line breaks, the StyledParagraph component, several line breaks, the StyledHeading component, the StyledUl component, the StyledParagraph component, the StyledUl component, several line breaks and finally the StyledDiv component and nested within the StyledButton component.
+- [ ] The Homepage function returns, nested in a fragment, the StyledTitle component, several line breaks, the StyledParagraph component, several line breaks, the StyledDiv2 component and nested within the StyledUl2 component, the StyledHeading component, the StyledUl component, the StyledParagraph component, the StyledUl component, several line breaks and finally the StyledDiv component and nested within the StyledButton component.
 This div element is necessary in order to center the button horizontally.

 - [ ] StyledTitle has for text "PLOTDATA".

 - [ ] The first call to StyledParagraph has for text "With PLOTDATA you can use data to easily make customizable publication-quality charts, all without programming.".

+- [ ] Nest curly brackets within the StyledUl2, where you use forEach over chartarray to render a li element.

+- [ ] Within the li, nest the ChartItem component.

 - [ ] StyledHeading has for text "Overview of the different steps".